a-roomana/django-multi-captcha-admin/README.md

 For more information, please go to the engine site.

-After installing the desired engine, add the following to your `settings.py` with the name of the installed engine:
+Then add the following to your `settings.py` with the name of the installed engine:

 ```python
 MULTI_CAPTCHA_ADMIN = {